CraneSoftwrights/board-baseball/English/README.md

 ## Physical box assembly

 See the [building instructions](../build/README.md) for a collection of image files for laser engraving/cutting.
-The assumption is a line of size .001mm is a cut request.

-The image files are 250mm x 270mm each and, after cutting, the layers can be aligned for laminating by using the two 3/16" holes outside of the playing area.
-The alignment guides can be shaved off when the laminating is completed.

-There are five layers in total to be cut in order to fashion the entire box.
-Each layer is assumed to be 3/16" in order to fit four 12mm dice in the storage compartment and to fit the play board in its cradle.